RSTeam02/Multiple-Choice-Quiz-JS/readme.md

 # Multiple Choice Quiz in JavaScript (ECMAScript)

-The same task already implemented in C/C++ in a OO language like JS (ECMAScript).
+The same task is already implemented in C/C++, now written in an OO language like JS (ECMAScript).
 The questions are now stored in an array of structured JSON objects as *.json.

 structure:
 ```